qmpham/Latent-group-dropout/README.md

 # Latent-group-dropout

-This is publish code for the paper "Latent Group Dropout for Multilingual and Multidomain Machine Translation" accepted to the Findings of NAACL 2022.
+This is code for my paper "Latent Group Dropout for Multilingual and Multidomain Machine Translation" (Minh-Quang PHAM, François Yvon, Josep Crego) accepted to the Findings of NAACL 2022.

 # Requirements
 * TensorFlow == 2.3